 - Fleetwood Homes – https://www.fleetwoodhomes.com/

-By working between these 4 manufactured homes dealers on the West Coast, I fully believe there is no way you would not be able to find your dream home!
+By working between these 4 manufactured home dealers on the West Coast, I fully believe there is no way you would not be able to find your dream home!

 Why Manufactured Homes Have Become A Blessing To A Generation of Millennials

-Thanks to the proliferation of sizes, types, styles, colors, designs, amenities and what have you else, an accepting new culture where manufactured homes are not seen as the grimy, dingy broken down trailers from years ago as they have been portrayed in movies and T.V. has been allowed to be born!
+Thanks to the proliferation of sizes, types, styles, colors, designs, amenities, and what have you else, an accepting new culture where manufactured homes are not seen as the grimy, dingy broken down trailers from years ago as they have been portrayed in movies and T.V. has been allowed to be born!

-Manufactured homes are a viable money-saving alternative when compared to more expensive site-built homes. but maintenance, upkeep, and functionality all rival that of your typical balloon-framed dwellings of the past, if not exceed them entirely!
+Manufactured homes are a viable money-saving alternative when compared to more expensive site-built homes, and maintenance, upkeep, and functionality all rival that of your typical site-built or balloon-framed dwellings of the past, if not exceed them entirely!